 We recognize stock-based compensation for the fair value of all share-based payments, including grants of stock options and restricted stock units.
 For stock options we use the Black-Scholes option valuation model to determine the fair value of stock options on the date of grant.
 This model derives the fair value of stock options based on certain assumptions related to expected stock price volatility, expected option life, risk-free interest rate and dividend yield.
 Our expected volatility is based on the historical volatility of other publicly traded companies in the same industry.
 The estimated expected option life is based upon estimated employee exercise patterns and considers whether and the extent to which the options are in-the-money.
 The risk-free interest rate assumption is based upon the U.S. Treasury yield curve appropriate for the estimated expected life of our stock option awards.
-For the three months periods ended March 31, 2010 and 2009, the assumptions used were an estimated annual volatility of 100% and 90%, average expected holding periods of four to five, and risk-free interest rates of 1.96% to 2.44%, and 1.26% to 1.47%, respectively.
+For the three month periods ended June 30, 2010 and 2009, the assumptions used were an estimated annual volatility of 100% and 90%, average expected holding periods of four to five years, and risk-free interest rates of 1.52% to 2.31%, and 2.60%, respectively.
+For the six month periods ended June 30, 2010 and 2009, the assumptions used were an estimated annual volatility of 100% and 90%, average and risk-free interest rates of 1.52% to 2.44% and 1.26% to 2.60%, respectively.